Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Beyond background agents, Cursor supports custom subagents defined in .cursor/agents/*.md files.
 These are specialized agents with specific instructions, models, and behaviors.

-model inherit, fast, specific model ID Which model the subagent uses
+inherit,fast, or specific model ID — controls which model the subagent uses - read_only:

-read_only true, false Whether the agent can edit files or just analyze
+trueorfalse— whether the agent can edit files or just analyze - background:

 The main agent can spawn multiple subagents in parallel—one for security audit, one for test generation, one for documentation—each working in its own context window.

-A sophisticated workflow using both background agents and subagents:
+A sophisticated workflow I use with both background agents and subagents:

-This parallelization would take hours if run sequentially in your local editor.
+This parallelization would take hours if run sequentially in my local editor.
 With background agents, it happens simultaneously.

 Prompting Patterns for Large Refactors #